icywindwemade/SampleLibUser/README.md

       ==> Now Xcode should be able to commit and push changes to Github
     4. Close Xcode project
     5. git submodule add <Library Repo>
-    6. drag and drop the TCNetwork project file into the TestNetwork project.
+    6. drag and drop the library project file into the user project.
-    7. TestNetwork->Build Phase->Target Dependencies->Add libTCNetwork.a
+    7. TestNetwork->Build Phase->Target Dependencies->Add <library>.a
-    8. TestNetwork->Build Phase->Link Binary with Libraries->Add libTCNetwork.a
+    8. TestNetwork->Build Phase->Link Binary with Libraries->Add <library>.a
     9. Coding: #include "<submodule project name>/<header file>"